Special Needs Trusts: How Can They Help Your Loved Ones?

 • A SNT ensures that the funds will be managed by a competent, responsible person (the Trustee) who will use the funds for the Beneficiary’s care; this is vitally important, as often special needs individuals wouldn’t be able to manage the money properly themselves, or could be influenced or taken advantage of by other people trying to con the special needs individual out of their money.

 This is just a general description of SNTs; there are different types of SNTs that should be used in different situations, and each comes with their own pros and cons.
 If you have a special needs person in your life, we would be happy to sit down with you and discuss how special needs planning can help make sure that they’ll be taken care of, regardless of what the future may bring.
-Please call us at (850) 607-7890 or contact us via our website to schedule a consultation.
+Please call us at (850) 607-7890 or contact us to schedule a consultation.
 We look forward to talking with you!